botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Footnote

 >The exam is designed to be challenging, it is not straight forward vulnerabilities, twisted challenges and even rabbit holes.
-Perseverance: persistence in doing something despite difficulty or delay in achieving success.  #TryHarder
+>**Perseverance:** Persistence in doing something despite difficulty or delay in achieving success.
+>#TryHarder